Adaptive Gibbs samplers and related MCMC methods

-The analysis of Example~\ref{ex_stairway_to_heaven_2} is somewhat delicate since the process is both time and space inhomogeneous (as are most nontrivial adaptive MCMC algorithms).
-To establish Proposition~\ref{fact_X_nonergodic}, we will define a couple of auxiliary stochastic process.
-Consider the following one dimensional process $\lancucht$ obtained from $\lancuch$ by Clearly $\tilde{X}_n - \tilde{X}_{n-1} \in \{-1,0,1\},$ moreover $X_{n,1}\to \infty$ and $X_{n,2} \to \infty$ if and only if $\tilde{X}_n \to \infty.$ Note that the dynamics of $\lancucht$ are also both time and space inhomogeneous.
+The analysis of Example~\ref{exstairwaytoheaven2} is somewhat delicate since the process is both time and space inhomogeneous (as are most nontrivial adaptive MCMC algorithms).
+To establish Proposition~\ref{factXnonergodic}, we will define a couple of auxiliary stochastic processes.
+Consider the following one-dimensional process $\lancucht$ obtained from $\lancuch$ by